1991 Australian Individual Speedway Championship

 The 1991 Australian Individual Speedway Championship was the 1991 version of the Australian Individual Speedway Championship organised by Motorcycling Australia.
 The final took place on 27 January at the Arunga Park Speedway in Alice Springs in the Northern Territory.

-Sydney's Craig Boyce won his first Australian championship from defending champion Glenn Doyle with veteran Glyn Taylor third (both from Perth, WA).
-Boyce was unbeaten on the night to win his first Australian Championship.
+Sydney's Craig Boyce won his first Australian championship, defeating defending champion Glenn Doyle, with veteran Glyn Taylor finishing third (both from Perth).
+Boyce was unbeaten on the night, securing his first Australian Championship.

-As of 2013, this is the only time the Australian Solo Championship final has been held in the Northern Territory.
+It was the only time the Australian Solo Championship final has been held in the Northern Territory.